pgfisico/pi-project-reaction-time/programming-led.md

 ## Testing

 Before going further, make sure that your LED code is working.
 Run your program several times and check that the LED turns on and then off after a random amount of time.
-The time it takes the LED to turn off should be different each time your program runs \(although you might not be able to see a different time depending on the minimum and maximum delay you chose\).
+The time it takes until the LED turns off should be different each time your program runs, although you might not be able to see a difference between the times depending on how close the minimum and maximum delay you chose are.

 If the LED doesn't do what you expect it to, there may be a problem in your circuit or code.
 Identify and fix any problems, then run your program again to check if the problem has been fixed.